‘YR’ Spoilers, Week Of Sept 18: Graham Sends Photo Of Jack & Nikki Kissing To Victor, Feud With Nick Blows Up

-Young and the Restless (Y&R) spoilers for the week of September 18 hint trouble, intrigue and mischief in Genoa City.
+Young and the Restless (Y&R) spoilers for the week of September 18 hint trouble, intrigue, and mischief in Genoa City.

 Victor and Nick’s Feud Intensifies

 The conflict between Nick (Joshua) and Victor (Eric Braeden) threatens to spin out of control.
-Victor engages Nick in battle and Chelsea (Melissa Clair Egan) finds herself caught in the crossfire of the conflict.
+Victor engages Nick in battle, and Chelsea (Melissa Clair Egan) finds herself caught in the crossfire of the conflict.

 Victor refuses to compromise or back down.
 Chelsea and Nick will have to adjust to the reality of the situation.

-Victor also confronts Nikki (Melody Thomas Scott) and advises her sternly to mind her business and to stop interfering.
+Victor also confronts Nikki (Melody Thomas Scott) and sternly advises her to mind her business and stop interfering.
 Victor insists, despite Nikki’s protest, that he will do as he pleases.
 However, Nikki does not relent because she fears that Victor and Nick’s feud could damage the family’s name and reputation irreparably.
-She makes desperate efforts to contain the crisis and prevent further escalation, but Victor adamant.
+She makes desperate efforts to contain the crisis and prevent further escalation, but Victor is adamant.

 Scott Makes A Startling Discovery

-Meanwhile, Scott (Daniel Hall) and Sharon (Sharon Case) continue, doggedly, to make progress in their investigation of the sex ring operating in Genoa City.
+Meanwhile, Scott (Daniel Hall) and Sharon (Sharon Case) doggedly continue to make progress in their investigation of the sex ring operating in Genoa City.

 Young and the Restless spoilers tease that Scott makes a startling discovery that represents a major breakthrough for him and Sharon.
 The new information appears to be about Crystal’s (Morgan Obenreder) current location.

 Fans will recall that Mariah (Camryn Grimes) and Tessa (Cait Fairbanks) went to Alice’s house, and while Mariah waited in the car, Tessa knocked on the door and asked to use Alice’s phone for an emergency.
-However, this was only a ruse so that Tessa can have a quick look inside the house.
+However, this was only a ruse so that Tessa could have a quick look inside the house.

-Soon after Tessa and Mariah left, a thug came and drove Crystal to the airport from where she was flown to an unknown destination.
+Soon after Tessa and Mariah left, a thug came and drove Crystal to the airport, and she was flown to an unknown destination.

 Victoria Moves On Billy

 Billy has repeatedly tried to reassure Phyllis (Gina Tognoni) that he is not trying to revive his relationship with Victoria.
-He has also tried to set Victoria straight on their relationship, saying he does not plan to get back with her.
+He has also tried to set Victoria straight on their relationship by saying he does not plan to get back with her.

 ‘Young And The Restless’ Spoilers: New Face Appears In GC, Nick Saves Sharon, Ex-Lovers To… https://t.co/biW5zfzimn pic.twitter.com/Uy8jkyFQgq